makeevolution/notes/k8s/kubernetes.md

   - It validates your `yaml` (now already turned into JSON as shown in diagram above) and rejects it if it has some illegal stuff in it
   - An example of a `static` `dynamic admission` controller is the `PodSecurity` controller, which checks if the JSON has the correct security contexts.
 This comes out of the box (thus `static`) but has to be turned on manually.
   - You need to edit the `kube-apiserver.yaml` and then the server needs to restart; since the API server is a static pod, it restarts automatically
-  - Example `dynamic admission controllers` tailored for security in the wild include `kyverno`, `open policy agent`, `kubewarden`, etc.
+- Example plugins tailored for security in the wild include `kyverno`, `open policy agent`, `kubewarden`, etc.
+  - They enforce securities on different levels, differences below (add pic of differences here)
 # Get logs of applications using Loki and display in Grafana

 Followed the following with some modifications https://www.youtube.com/watch?v=Mn2YpMJaEBY&t=1359s